Silvio Berlusconi Fast Facts

 1974 - Creates the closed-circuit cable television station Telimilano Cavo.

-1978 - Forms Fininvest, a holding company under which he would eventually own television networks, department stores, the AC Milan soccer team, insurance companies, bookstore chains and real estate.
+1978 - Forms Fininvest, a holding company under which he would eventually own television networks, department stores, the AC Milan football team, insurance companies, bookstore chains and real estate.

 1980 - Launches Canale 5, Italy's first national commercial television network.
 Italia 1 follows in 1982 and Rete 4 in 1984.